Queen's Own Dorset Yeomanry: 141st (Queen's Own Dorset Yeomanry) Field Regiment, RA

 141st (Queen's Own Dorset Yeomanry) Field Regiment served in the Home Forces throughout the war.

 At the outbreak of the war, 141st Field Regiment was also part of 43rd (Wessex) Infantry Division.
 Initially commanding two batteries – 375 (Dorset Yeomanry) at Shaftesbury and 376 (Dorset Yeomanry) at Sherborne – the third battery (505) was formed in the regiment on 27 February 1941.
 It was authorised to use the "Queen's Own Dorset Yeomanry" designation from 17 February 1942.

-It transferred to the 9th Armoured Division in June 1942, 55th Infantry Division in August 1944 and finally to 61st Infantry Division in June 1945.
+It was transferred to the 9th Armoured Division in June 1942, 55th Infantry Division in August 1944 and finally to 61st Infantry Division in June 1945.

 Post war

 In 1947, the Regiment was reformed in the Territorial Army as two artillery regiments-the 294th (Queen's Own Dorset Yeomanry) Field Regiment RA and the 341st (Queen’s Own Dorset Yeomanry) Medium Regiment RA.
 On 1 July 1950, the two regiments were amalgamated as the 294th.
-In 1961, the regiment merged with the 255th (West Somerset Yeomanry and Dorset Garrison) Medium Regiment RA, forming the 250th (Queen's Own Dorset and West Somerset Yeomanry) Medium Regiment RA – the Dorsets' title was passed to P Battery.
+In 1961, the regiment was merged with the 255th (West Somerset Yeomanry and Dorset Garrison) Medium Regiment RA, forming the 250th (Queen's Own Dorset and West Somerset Yeomanry) Medium Regiment RA – the Dorsets' title was passed to P Battery.
 In February 1967, the new regiment was disbanded and some of its personnel used to form two infantry companies.
 The final parade was held on Sunday, 26 February.
 The salute was taken by the Lord Lieutenant of Somerset, Lord Hylton.